DKMaCS/etl_app/README.md

 # Internet Sales ETL Program
 #### Author: Dennis Kim

+Note: this project is just a demonstration of coding principles, ETL workflow structuring, and terminal usage

 ## Configurations:
 Use config.json file to indicate configuration settings of your choosing.
 ## Example terminal command line: